arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ``:func:`arviz.loo` `` is enough, there is no need to use intersphinx.
 Moreover, using ``:func:`~arviz.loo` `` will only show ``loo`` as link text due to the preceding ``~``.

-In addition, the _See also_ docstring section is also available.
-Sphinx will automatically add links to other ArviZ objects listed in the _See also_ section.